Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 03.27.40 UTC
+- WIB: Jumat, 28 Maret 2025 04.24.30 UTC
-- WITA: Jumat, 28 Maret 2025 04.27.40 UTC
+- WITA: Jumat, 28 Maret 2025 05.24.30 UTC
-- WIT: Jumat, 28 Maret 2025 05.27.40 UTC
+- WIT: Jumat, 28 Maret 2025 06.24.30 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: funny
+Kategori: nature